 101 W Main St., Broussard

 Ton's is another staple that has been in the hands of multiple generations of women-owners.
-Initially owned by Rosemary Girouard, her daughter-in-law, Jaunita, and granddaughter Hollie Girouard, now run the spot.
+Initially owned by Rosemary Girouard, her granddaughter Hollie Girouard, now runs the spot.
 Open since 1963, Ton's has remained locally owned throughout the years and still has a great burger.
 Hungry?
 Try the Monster Cheeseburger: 12 oz of beef piled with cheese and all the fixings.

 406 Garfield St., Lafayette

 Kelsey Leger and Jamie Harson started Scratch as a food truck and have since grown into a brick and mortar in downtown Lafayette.
 Now helmed by Jamie, Scratch has an ever-changing menu depending on seasonal produce, offers plenty of vegan and vegetarian options, and makes a mean breakfast burrito.